Rethinking the Role of Proxy Rewards in Language Model Alignment: Experimental Setup

-, where the $T(x) \in \{\texttt{OE}, \texttt{CE}\}$ indicates the pre-identified query types and the $\mathcal{F}$ indicates a linear interpolation function mapping the range of $r_y$ to the range of $\text{LI}(\hat{y})$ for stable RL training.
-The mixture of reward functions regularizes each other, making it robust to reward hacking.
-Besides, It only requires an SFT dataset consisting of $x$ and $y$ pairs, eliminating the need for an extensive feedback dataset to train an additional reward model.
+, where the $T(x) \in \{\texttt{OE}, \texttt{CE}\}$ indicates the pre-identified query types and the $\mathcal{F}$ indicates a linear interpolation function mapping the range of \texttt{AR} to the range of $\texttt{LI}(\hat{y})$ for stable RL training~\footnote{We empirically find that the multiplication of each reward function works better than the addition of them.
+Please see Appendix~\ref{appendix:combine-reward} for more details.}.

-\paragraph{Query-Type Classification}
+\paragraph{Query-Type Classification.}

 Deciding whether the given query requires open-ended generation may not be obvious because of its subjectivity in interpreting the range of `open-ended'.
 Nevertheless, we define the meaning of open-ended so that the responses to the query can be relatively anything and creative.
 For example, ``How can I make a good first impression?'' could be an open-ended query.
 On the other side, the closed-ended query indicates the corresponding responses should be consistent and constrained as a closed form. ``How many movies are in the Fast and Furious franchise?'' would be one of the closed-ended queries.
-Considering resource constraints, we automatically annotate the query type $T(x)$ (\texttt{OE} or \texttt{CE}) used in R$^{3}$ by prompting it to GPT-4~\cite{openai2023gpt4}.
-We find that about 83\% of decisions by GPT-4 are agreed upon when the authors manually validate 100 samples in a preliminary stage.
-Also, when we distill the classification task into in-house LLM, LLaMA-2-7B~\cite{touvron2023llama2}, we achieve competitive accuracy in the test set~\footnote{When we do not specify otherwise, $T(x)$ is derived from GPT-4 in our experiments.}.
+Considering resource constraints, we automatically annotate the query type $T(x)$ (\texttt{OE} or \texttt{CE}) used in \ours by prompting it to GPT-4~\cite{openai2023gpt4}~\footnote{We find that about 83\% of decisions by GPT-4 are agreed upon when the authors manually validate 100 samples.}.
 Please see Appendix~\ref{appendix:query-type-cls} for more details of the query-type classification.